mabrown666/DaggerheartCodex/README.md

 *   **Edit cards:** Click the "Edit" button on a card's detail page to modify its contents.
 *   **Create new cards:** Use the "Create New" feature to add new cards to the codex.

+## API Documentation

+The Daggerheart Codex has some basic API for intergrarion into other programs.
+See [API Documentation](api.md) for details.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.